PyLadiesCZ/roboprojekt/README.md

 ### Create your own map

 Current maps were created in [Tiled](https://www.mapeditor.org/) map editor, version 1.2.1..
 You can create your own map with the prepared tileset `development_tileset.json`.
-The tileset can be either part of the map or loaded from separate file.
 When creating multiple-layered tiles, keep the following order of layers:
 1. earth
 2. one of the following: hole, start, repair, belt, turn